Norwegian Interior Design Style - - Key Features and Inspiration

 • Layer in soft textiles like wool throws, plush cushions, and a sheepskin rug.
 Use warm lighting - table lamps, lanterns, or candles.
 Arrange furniture to encourage conversation and comfort.

-• Add wooden accents, swap heavy curtains for sheer panels, and declutter.
-Incorporate greenery with simple plants.
-Replace bright lighting with warm-toned bulbs for softness.
+• Consider adding wooden accents, replacing heavy curtains with sheer panels and minimizing knick-knacks.
+Incorporate greenery through simple plants.
+Use warm-toned bulbs instead of bright ones.

 • Stick to a restrained palette and functional pieces.
 Use mirrors to reflect light.
 Opt for wall-mounted shelves, multipurpose furniture, and maintain open, airy layouts for a spacious effect.